aces/Loris-MRI/docs/scripts_md/DTI.md

 # DESCRIPTION

-Really a mismatch of utility functions, primarily used by DTIPrep\_pipeline.pl and DTIPrepRegister.pl.
+Really a mishmash of utility functions, primarily used by DTIPrep\_pipeline.pl and DTIPrepRegister.pl.

 ## Methods